gazman-sdk/SQLite-Assets-Helper/README.md

     }
 });
 ```

+callback can be _MainThreadCallback_ to handle the response on main thread or
+_DBThreadCallback_ to handle the response on database thread.

+You can also extend DataBaseDataCallback and provide it with your own handler or executor.
+See the sample module for the full example.

 You can also use the _CursorList_, it extend the _ArrayList_ and add some performance boost,
 It will prevent you from _calling cursor.getColumnIndex("first_name")_ more than once.